carbon-language/carbon-lang/docs/project/evolution.md

 The review manager will announce a planned end to the community comment period on the "Evolution > RFCs" topic.
-The message will specify the end date, which will be at least one week or four working days, whichever is longer, after the announcement.
+The message will specify the end date, which will be at least one week or four working days after the announcement, whichever is later.
 If nothing significant arises, the reviewing team will be asked to start making a decision as scheduled.
 Otherwise, the review manager may extend the comment period by posting another message to the "Evolution > RFCs" topic.